Alice Beach Winter: Marriage

 Alice met her husband in St. Louis, who was at the time one of her instructors.
 She married Charles Allen Winter on January 4, 1904.
 The ceremony took place in her home, surrounded by her many friends, and was performed by Rev. Michael Burnham of Pilgrim Congregational church.

 Winter's husband was an accomplished painter as well, that had works published in some of the same socialist and suffrage magazines like The Masses.
 His well known illustration, Joan, captured the symbol of freedom and feminism that Joan of Arc represented for people of the time.
 Charles, similar to his wife, also painted many landscapes in addition to his political and social work.
 One of the main reasons Alice preferred to work with child portraits instead of landscapes at first was to not compete with her husband.

 Winter and her husband never had any children, but they did have several lodgers join them in their later years such as Louis Kronberg and Anna Hyde.
 During some summers in Gloucester they also were joined various artist friends they had such as John Sloan, Robert Henri, Leon Kroll, A.T.
 Hibbard, W.L.
 Stevens, Jane Peterson, and William Glackens.

 Artists in East Gloucester, 1915.
 Alice Beach Winter, third from left, standing.

 Later life

 Alice spent the first few years of her married life in New York.
 She and her husband spent summers in Gloucester, MA from 1914 to 1922, at which point they established a permanent studio there.
 In 1931, she and her husband became instrument teachers in the Cape Anne area in Massachusetts.

-During their life together, both Alice and Charles were fortunate enough to be able to dedicate almost all of their efforts to their art, thanks to lucrative contracts from various magazines throughout the Eastern United States.
-Without the payment granted from these illustrations and cover designs, Alice would have never been able to achieve the range of skill she is now known for.
+During their life together, Alice and her husband Charles dedicates much of their time to their art, supported by contracts from magazines throughout the Eastern United States.
+Biographers have credited the payment for these illustrations and cover designs with providing Alice with the time to create much of her known work.

 Her husband, Charles Allen, died at age 72, on September 23, 1942.

-Alice then died in 1968 and was buried in Gloucester, Massachusetts.
+Alice died in 1968 and was buried in Gloucester, Massachusetts.